Partition Pooling for Convolutional Graph Network Applications in Particle Physics: Conclusion

 \section{Conclusion}

 We have presented a pooling scheme that uses partitioning to create non-overlapping dense pooling kernels for graph neural networks.
 The implementation of our algorithm for \emph{tensorflow} can be accessed in \cite{git_repo}.
 To demonstrate the applicability of partition pooling, we have simulated a typical neutrino detector and reconstructed the interaction vertices using GCNs with partition pooling.
 We have utilized \emph{K-means} partitioning, though other algorithms can be tested.
 The network's architecture has been inspired by established CNN architectures used for image recognition tasks.
 Comparing the pooling network with a similar CGN without pooling, we have shown that our method helps to improve the performance.
-Pooling reduces the dimensionality for later layers, which leads to reduced computational resources required for training.
+Partition pooling reduces the dimensionality for later layers, which leads to reduced computational resources required for training.
+This improvement is comparable to the improvement gained by including pooling in CNN for image recognition tasks~ \cite{image_pooling}.
 This has allowed us to create an even deeper CGN based on the same pooling chain, which is outperforming the shallower networks significantly.

+Partition pooling in CGNs can principally be evaluated for all reconstruction or classification tasks at any particle detector with a geometric sensor arrangement.
+Though, there might be more suitable partitioning algorithms than K-Means for detector geometries with particular symmetries.
+The optimal network architecture and number of partition layer has to be investigated for each task and with a corresponding hyperparameter optimization.
+Additionally, the specific detector systematics and biases need to be considered, e.g., by cross-checking the performance on calibration data.

 In conclusion, partition pooling makes deeper GCNs accessible.
 The faster training permits a more extensive hyperparameter optimization.
 Partition pooling is not restricted to our detector simulation but is universally applicable to similar graphs representing real particle detectors.
 It allows to adopt successful image processing architectures, e.g., \emph{VGGNet} \cite{vggnet}, \emph{ResNet} \cite{ResNet} and \emph{DenseNet} \cite{densenet}, for graph neural network applications in particle physics.
 More elaborate architectures like \emph{AutoEncoders} and \emph{GAN}s \cite{CNN_goodfellow, CNN_geron2019hands} can be adopted for CGNs using partition pooling as well.
 Summarized, the capabilities of partition pooling promise improved performances for GCN applications in particle physics.